-Having a professional plan eliminates any guesswork and avoids expensive change orders.
+Having a professional plan eliminates any guesswork and avoids expensive change orders when remodeling your home.
 This is the only way to truly know how much your renovation will cost in order to budget for it.
 We have all heard the horror stories from people whose renovation turned into a money pit, but you don’t have to let that happen to you with proper planning.
-Getting a professional plan is the best money you can spend and ultimately will save you from unforeseen change orders.
+Getting a professional plan is one of the best home renovation tips we can give you and will ultimately save you from unforeseen change orders and extra costs.
 It’s always best to work out as much as possible on computer-aided drawings (CAD) and paper rather than as you go with your builder.
 Guesstimates do not take into consideration details that might be important to you, such as a layered lighting plan for a kitchen.
 A guesstimate would only have general lighting and leave out things like under cabinet or interior cabinet lighting which could add quite a large premium to the bottom line.
 If you want to know your true cost, putting together a professional plan is the best bet.

 Build a Material List

 A material list is extremely important for your budget.
 Guesstimates work off of allowances and are too open ended.